Skip to main content

 How does our SOFC system work?

 In goes fuel, out comes electricity and heat.
 It sounds so simple, but there’s much more to the electrochemical process in a fuel cell.
-The energy generated is sustainable.
+The energy generated is efficient.
 And our solid oxide fuel cell (SOFC) can already run on fuels like natural gas and biomethane, which are converted to hydrogen in the fuel cell’s reformer.
 What’s important to know is that when it operates with natural gas or biomethane, carbon emissions are reduced by about two-thirds compared to power generation from coal.
 In the future, it will be possible to combine several SOFC systems, each with an output of 100 kW, to create a decentralized power supply solution in the megawatt range.
-Compared to a coal-fired power plant with a one megawatt output, the SOFCs’ carbon emissions are more than 4,000 metric tons lower per year.
-What’s even more important is the fact that our SOFC system will also be able to run on pure hydrogen in the future.
-The benefit of pure hydrogen as a fuel is that there are no CO2 emissions — other than electricity and heat, it only produces water!
+Compared to coal-fired power plants, solid oxide fuel cells (SOFCs) emit over 4,000 metric tons less CO₂ per year for each megawatt of output.
+What’s even more important is the fact that our SOFC system will also be able to run on hydrogen in the future.
+The benefit of hydrogen as a fuel is that there are no CO2 emissions — other than electricity and heat, it only produces water!

 Up to 90% overall efficiency